Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Worksheet Solutions: Constitution: Why and How?

 Q3: Explain the concept of a "borrowed bag" regarding the Indian Constitution, providing examples of provisions borrowed from other countries.

-Ans: The term "borrowed bag" is used to describe the Indian Constitution's practice of drawing inspiration from various sources.
+Ans: The term 'borrowed bag' refers to the Indian Constitution's practice of drawing ideas from various sources.
+Here are some key examples of provisions that were adapted:

 • Parliamentary system from the United Kingdom.